zakkg3/curator/README.md

 # Elasticsearch Curator

+Here you have:

+Curator Dockerfile with ssm-env, to fetch secure strings form paramter storage.

 ## Environment vars needed

 RETENTION_DAYS = Curator will delete indexes older than these amount of days.
-(11 days in dev / 15 days in prod) CURATOR_LOGIN = AWS SSM parameter name for the SecureString (sms:///elk/curator/pass) format user:password
+(11 days in dev / 15 days in prod)

+CURATOR_LOGIN = user:password or the AWS SSM parameter name (starting with "ssm://") for the SecureString (ssm:///your//path/to/curator/pass)

+DRYRUN=--dry-run to run in dry mode (no modifications).

-Curator deletes indices older than X day (configured in action-file.yml in EFS).
+Curator deletes indices older than X ($RETENTION_DAYS) day (configured in action-file.yml).

-Use -e -e DRYRUN=--dry-run to run in dry mode (no modifications)
+## Custom Configs

-Mount config folder in /curatorcfg to have
+Mount your own config folder in /curatorcfg to have

 Config file in /curatorcfg/config.yml
 Action file in /curatorcfg/action-file.yml